antonytuff/antonytuff.github.io/content/posts/HTB_Cicada.md

 From the password spray, I found that the user michael had a valid password match.With this we can perform authenticated scans,enabling deeper exploration of SMB shares,AD, and other network resources.
 I alsoe attempted to evil-WinRM to the box, but in my case it didn't work out, may the domain user cannot authenticate to the host.The next logical steps I attempted was to enumerate the AD through the credetials

-Leveraging the credentials,we can perform a quick users enumeration just to see if we can be able to enumerate AD objects, and by keenly on observing the results I spotted a verbose description for the user david  that had a pasword description.
+Leveraging the credentials,we can perform a quick users enumeration just to see if we can be able to enumerate AD objects, and by keenly observing the results I spotted a verbose description for the user david  that had a pasword. description.

 ```